 The best customer is the loyal customer.
-When your clients love your brand, they will let the world now.
+When your clients love your brand, they will let the world know.
 After all, that’s how brand ambassadors are born.
-But the path to loyalty doesn’t happen by chance, it happens with the design and execution of great loyalty programs.
+But the path to loyalty doesn’t happen by chance; it happens with the design and execution of great loyalty programs.

 Loyalty programs have become a key tool to face competition and deal with consumer volatility.
 To be effective, your loyalty program must be backed by a strategy.